AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ## Chart data with disabled smart insert

-Previous sample of AnyChart usage is quite continent.
+Previous sample of AnyChart usage is quite convenient.
 But in most cases, we may need a bit more.
-A simple dividing data into paragraphs may help you to get the purpose of any line in your data in no time.
-Very desirable <!-- !!!! -->object in some cases.
+A simple dividing data into paragraphs may help you to get the function of any line in your data in no time.
+Comments are very desirable in some cases.
 It doesn't take much, to achieve this goal.

 WordPress provides you with variate of plugins for disabling smart insert.
 In the sample below was used "Raw HTML" plugin, but which of the smart insert disabling plugins was used plays no roll.